When it comes to combat, the game progresses in rounds.

 - End of player combat round

-- End of combat round
+- End of round

 Once the last participant has acted, the next combat round begins with the first participant.